Updated: Aug 15

 Levels: Enthusiasts and Professionals

 (Photos published in this article are print-screened from the UNCROPPED and UNPROCESSED files.
 Pixel quality of the photos was purposely degraded in order to allow faster page rendition.
 Copyrights applied.
-Photos were taken at recent, special portraiture session I had with a family, and meant to merely serve as a reference to exposure, clarity and colour rendition using the filter)
+Photos were taken at recent, special portraiture session I had with a family, and meant to merely serve as a reference to exposure, clarity and colour rendition using the filter).
+Camera has a Full Spectrum filter on the sensor.

 What do we want from our cameras, actually?